 For most people this won’t be essential since once the desired temperature is set, it’s usually never adjusted again.
 So, if you want to completely submerse your heater then go right ahead.

 I will also add that Eheim Jager TruTemp has a run-dry shutoff.
 If it detects that the heater is getting too hot (out of water) it will turn the unit off – saving your heater from damage.
-I can confirm that this feature works, and it works well!
+I can confirm that this convenient feature works, and it works well!

 Speaking of the temperature control… The dial is stiff to turn.
 To the point that if you have arthritis or weak fingers, you might actually struggle to twist it.
-However, this could also be a blessing since it means you are less likely to accidentally change the temperature if you bump the dial while cleaning.
+However, this could also be a blessing since it means you are less likely to accidentally change the actual temp if you bump the dial while cleaning.

 Given that the Eheim Jager TruTemp is widely regarded for its accuracy, which I discuss later in this review, I find it odd that the temperature selector arrow covers up so much of the markings.
 It did make it difficult to determine if I had selected the temperature I wanted.

 Check it out…

 Now, this isn’t the biggest issue since you should always double check your temperature setting with a good aquarium thermometer anyway.
 But given that Eheim’s focus was on precision, this selector seems like an odd choice.
 If it was up to me, those temperature marking lines should extend to the edge of the blue dial.

 Once you select the correct temperature, it’s time to turn the power on.
-An orange indicator light located on the front of the glass section lets you know that the heater is on.
-Once the water has reached your preset temperature, the unit stops heating, and the LED light changes color to green.
+An orange indicator light located on the front of the glass section lets you know that the adjustable heater is on.
+Once the water has reached your preset temperature, the unit stops consistent heating, and the LED light changes color to green.